MicrosoftDocs/microsoft-365-community/Community/working-with-cascading-lists-in-sharepoint-and-powerapps.md

 ![Demo-Cascading-Lists](media/working-with-cascading-lists-in-sharepoint-and-powerapps/demo-cascading-lists.png)

-**Country:** Contains a single lines of text columns for the Title and Region.
-The list is populated with 231 countries with and associated region.
+**Country:** Contains a single line of text columns for the Title and Region.
+The list is populated with 231 countries with an associated region.
 The View used is grouping by Region.
 The taxonomy of world regions can be found [here](https://almbok.com/taxonomy/world_regions).

 **Region:** Using the default Title field for the region title.
 The additional text field Countries is used as a placeholder for column formatting only.